NirantK/blog/content/drafts/data-org-design.md

 show_reading_time = true
 +++

-While there is plenty of good advice on [making ML work](https://www.shreya-shankar.com/making-ml-work/) and [making a career as a Data Scientist](https://medium.com/@rchang/advice-for-new-and-junior-data-scientists-2ab02396cf5b) -  I think very little discussion happens on the organisation design for Data Science itself.
+# Data Science Org Design

-# Org Design
+While there is plenty of good advice on [making ML work](https://www.shreya-shankar.com/making-ml-work/) and [making a career as a Data Scientist](https://medium.com/@rchang/advice-for-new-and-junior-data-scientists-2ab02396cf5b) -  I think very little discussion happens on the organization design for Data Science itself.

 > Organization Design is determined by these 3 broad categories:
 >